wdongac/Race-to-the-Top/README.md

  - `-D`: the name of PostgreSQL database;
  - `-Q`: the path of input query file.
 Here, we provide the experimental queries used in the paper in `./Query`;
  - `-P`: the name of primary private relation;
  - `-K`: the path of file containing the primary key of the primary private relation.
-Here, we also provate the ones used in the paper in `./Query`;
+Here, we also provide the ones used in the paper in `./Query`;
  - `-e`: privacy budget epsilon;
  - `-b`: the parameter beta, which controls the probablity of large error happening;
  - `-G`: the predefined global sensitivity.